Zero-Tang/NoirVisor/README.md

 This repository is under MIT license. <br>

 # Code of Conduct
 The Code of Conduct is added to NoirVisor Project since May.5th, 2019.
-Please follow rule when contributing.
+Please follow the rules when contributing.